-Many people treat a psychic reading as an alternative to a counselling session.
+Many people treat psychic reading as an alternative to a counselling session.
 You can decide what you want to discuss and you may find out a lot about yourself in the process.
 The fact that you can do this in your own home and without feeling under any pressure that a formal counselling session might bring adds to the appeal.

 Do a Jigsaw Puzzle